cstivers78/drive/README.md

 ## Background

 I enjoy developing web application using Play!
-Framework, but I have begun working in Node.js recently, so I decided to bring some of the features I liked about Play!
+Framework, but I have begun working in Node.js recently for web applications.
+I figured I will bring some of the features I liked about Play!
 Framework over to Node.